eksctl-io/eksctl/userdocs/src/usage/addons.md

 - name: coredns
   version: latest
   configurationValues: "{\"replicaCount\":3}"
+  resolveConflics: overwrite
 ```

+!!!note
+    Bear in mind that when addon configuration values are being modified, configuration conflics will arise.
+    Thus, we need to specify how to deal with those by setting the `resolveConflicts` field accordingly.
+    As in this scenario we want to modify these values, we'd set `resolveConflicts: overwrite`.

 Additionally, the get command will now also retrieve `ConfigurationValues` for the addon. e.g.